microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/Update-MgDeviceManagementManagedDevice.md

       - `[HideFromOutlookClients <Boolean?>]`: true if the group is not displayed in Outlook clients, such as Outlook for Windows and Outlook on the web, false otherwise.
 Default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
       - `[InfoCatalogs <String[]>]`: Identifies the info segments assigned to the group.
 Returned by default.
 Supports $filter (eq, not, ge, le, startsWith).
       - `[IsArchived <Boolean?>]`: When a group is associated with a team, this property determines whether the team is in read-only mode.
 To read this property, use the /group/{groupId}/team endpoint or the Get team API.
 To update this property, use the archiveTeam and unarchiveTeam APIs.
       - `[IsAssignableToRole <Boolean?>]`: Indicates whether this group can be assigned to an Azure Active Directory role.
 Optional.
 This property can only be set while creating the group and is immutable.
-If set to true, the securityEnabled property must also be set to true and the group cannot be a dynamic group (that is, groupTypes cannot contain DynamicMembership).
+If set to true, the securityEnabled property must also be set to true,  visibility must be Hidden, and the group cannot be a dynamic group (that is, groupTypes cannot contain DynamicMembership).
 Only callers in Global Administrator and Privileged Role Administrator roles can set this property.
 The caller must also be assigned the RoleManagement.ReadWrite.Directory permission to set this property or update the membership of such groups.
-For more, see Using a group to manage Azure AD role assignmentsReturned by default.
+For more, see Using a group to manage Azure AD role assignmentsUsing this feature requires a Azure AD Premium P1 license.
+Returned by default.
 Supports $filter (eq, ne, not).
       - `[IsFavorite <Boolean?>]`:
       - `[IsManagementRestricted <Boolean?>]`:
       - `[IsSubscribedByMail <Boolean?>]`: Indicates whether the signed-in user is subscribed to receive email conversations.
 Default value is true.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).